saucelabs/vscode-scriptiq/README.md

 **Getting Started with ScriptIQ:**

+🚦 ScriptIQ is currently in closed beta!

-1. Install the ScriptIQ extension from the VS Code marketplace.
+1. Download and install the ScriptIQ extension from [the release page](https://github.com/saucelabs/vscode-scriptiq/releases).
 2. Upload your mobile app file via [Sauce Labs App Management](https://app.saucelabs.com/app-management).
 3. Describe your test goal in plain English.
-4. Click "Generate" to let ScriptIQ navigate your app on a Sauce Labs real device.
+4. Click "Generate Test" to let ScriptIQ navigate your app on a Sauce Labs real device.
 5. Review the test results and iterate on your test goals as needed.

 ScriptIQ brings the power of AI to mobile app testing, making it easier, and more accessible than ever.

-For more information and documentation, please visit the ScriptIQ website (coming soon).
+For more information and documentation, please visit the ScriptIQ documentation (coming soon).